hakobe/homura/README.md

 - channels : Object that each network-name-key has Array of channel name to join automatically.

 ### auto-reply
-Replies a message automatically while you are not connected to homur.
+Replies a message automatically while you are not connected to homura.

 #### Options
 - message : Message to use for reply

+### log-buffer
+Buffres conversation logs for each target (channerl or user), and sends them as notice of the server when you connect to homura.

+#### Options
+- size : Buffer size of logs

 ## Todos
 - Tests :-(